• Home |

 Precision rifle shooters have known for years that if you want an extremely aerodynamic and accurate bullet, you should always reach for Sierra.
 But when it comes to the needs of long-range hunters, Sierra does not disappoint with their line of Tipped GameKing bullets.

-Descended from the legendary GameKing bullet line, the new Tipped GameKing offers hunters all the accuracy benefits of polymer tipped bullets combined with the terminal ballistics needed to take on big game animals like elk and moose.
+Descended from the legendary GameKing bullet line, the new Tipped GameKing offers hunters all the accuracy benefits of a polymer-tipped bullet combined with the terminal ballistics needed to take on big game animals like elk and moose.

-The lead-alloy core is encased in a gliding copper jacket which controls the expansion and creates a devastating wound cavity.
-The ogive tip gives this long-range hunting bullet a flatter trajectory giving this round a high B.C.
+The lead-alloy core is encased in a gliding copper jacket which controls terminal expansion and creates a devastating wound cavity.
+Its jacket profile gives this long-range hunting bullet a flatter trajectory, giving the round a high BC in turn.

 Although not the most popular bullet on our list, the Sierra Tipped GameKing offers hunters the accuracy they've come to know and love from Sierra's match-grade reputation.